NataliaVelasquez18/NataliaVelasquez18/README.md

 * [Eurobank Saves 2M+ in Marketingn Budget with Machine Learning](https://github.com/NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/tree/main) - The purpose of this analysis is to help The European Bank to reduce marketing budget allocated to telemarketing campaigns by at least 50% while maintaining client conversions.

 Tech Stack: Python; Pandas, Numpy, Seaborn, Matplotlib, scikit-learn

-* [Shein Boosts Revenue by $5M+ By Understanding Consumer Trends](https://github.com/NataliaVelasquez18/shein-boosts-revenue-by-5M-yearly/tree/main) - The purpose of this analysis is to help Shein boost revenue by $5 M by launching new product and eliminating drivers for low Review Rating.

-Tech Stack: Python, Pandas, Numpy, Seaborn, Matplotlib, Tableau

 * [Movies ETL](https://github.com/NataliaVelasquez18/Movies_ETL) - A company in the live streaming business.
 Their data science team would like to develop an algorithm to predict which low budget movies being released will become popular.
 In order to do that it's necessary to go through the entire Data Pipeline (ETL)